This section summarizes the new features added to MySQL Workbench 6.1.x, in relation to MySQL Workbench 6.0.x;.

 Variables can now be organized using custom groupings in the Status and System Variables Management tab.

 To create a custom group, right-click on a variable and choose either Add to Custom Category (to create a new category), or an existing custom category.
 For additional information, see Section 5.4, “Status and System Variables”.

 Additional viewing options were added for executed statements:

 Available previously, and it remains the default view.

 You can now edit records row by row in a form style editor.

 Displays information about the selected fields, similar to passing

 Query statistics are taken from the Performance Schema, and includes information about timing, temporary tables, indexes, joins, and more.

-Several behavioral improvements were made to the MySQL Workbench Home screen, including:
+Behavioral improvements were made to the MySQL Workbench Home screen:

 Connection tiles can now be repositioned by using drag and drop